 I wasn’t quite sure how I was going to make “apple picking” work within a sensory bin because I definitely was not about to build a bunch of little trees to pick apples from.
-Luckily, this apple and basket confetti was perfect for mixing into a sensory bin filler and serving as a fun “letter search” which doesn’t take away from the fact that you probably shouldn’t be picking apples off the “ground.”
+Luckily, this apple and basket confetti was perfect for mixing into one of my usual sensory bin fillers.
+I was able to create a fun “letter search” which doesn’t take away from the fact that you probably shouldn’t be picking apples off the “ground.”

 How to Make an Apple Matching Literacy Sensory Bin